 Saudi Arabia seeks to support stability, balance of global oil markets: King Salman

-Saudi Arabia’s King Salman bin Abdulaziz said that the Kingdom seeks to support stability and balance of global oil markets within its strategy for energy.
+Saudi Arabia’s King Salman bin Abdulaziz said that the Kingdom seeks to support the stability of global oil markets, in a wide-ranging speech on Monday.

 For the latest headlines, follow our Google News channel online or via the app.

+Oman and Bahrain issued separate statements confirming that OPEC had unanimously agreed on the reduction, and Algeria’s energy minister called the decision “historic” and expressed his full confidence in it, Algeria’s Ennahar TV reported.

+Saudi Arabia will continue to develop newly-discovered natural gas fields throughout the country, as well as targeting carbon neutrality and cutting emissions by 278 million tons annually by 2030, he added.

-In a speech delivered via video conference on Monday, inaugurating the work for the third year of the Shoura Council’s eighth session, King Salman said that the Kingdom is a mediator for peace, highlighting Crown Prince Mohammed bin Salman’s initiative to release prisoners of war from Russia.
+Speaking via video link to inaugurate the meeting of the Shura Council advisory body, King Salman also said that the Kingdom is a mediator for peace, highlighting Crown Prince Mohammed bin Salman’s initiative to release prisoners of war from Russia.

 King Salman urged Iran to fulfil its nuclear commitments, and to cooperate with the International Atomic Energy Agency (IAEA).